Freezing Garlic in 3 Simple Steps

 - Wash any dirt or dust off the garlic and let it dry out.

+You want to maintain the flavor and benefits of the garlic.
+Allicin is the ingredient that makes garlic so special.Almost immediately after the skin is removed from the garlic cloves the flavor begins to degrade and so does the Allicin.
+The goal is to avoid these issues.
 Let the garlic sit for 5-10 minutes after pressing, mincing, chopping, slicing before you freeze it because it takes time for the Allicin to form which is the ingredient containing all of garlics health benefits.
 The more finely the garlic is pressed, minced or otherwise the more Allcin that gets released.
 You should also wait 5-10 minutes with fresh garlic to get those benefits of garlic.
-Garlic is one of the world’s healthiest foods.
+Garlic is one of the world’s healthiest foods, so take good care to preserve it properly.

 How can you freeze it…?